zhangerjun/dMRI_data_analysis/README.md

 ## Conclusion
-We successfully reached our goal: use DTITK to build diffusion template;
+We successfully used dMRI data and Python to evaluate neonatal brain tissue development; The results showed that 1) Younger babies have higher brain diffusivity compared to older babies; 2) Older babies have higher anisotropic diffusion characterized by an increase in myelination.

+In future, we will use large dataset to predict brain tissue development in more ROIs.
+Image processing steps will also be used to let the results more reliable and precise.

 *Acknowledgement*

-We extend our sincere gratitude to QBIN for their invaluable financial support for this mini-project.
-Furthermore, we would like to express our deep appreciation to Dawson College (particularly Dr. Hélène Nadeau and Dr. Sylvia Cox) for providing us with the opportunity to collaborate and successfully bring this project to fruition.
-Our heartfelt thanks also go out to TransMedTech for generously providing us with a conducive and comfortable working environment.
-We also would like to thank Michelle Poulin for her assitant in this summer project; Finally, we would like to thank our supervisor Dr. De Leener, and Dr. Lodygensky for their supports throughout this project.
+We extend our sincere gratitude to QBIN for their invaluable financial support for this mini-project and express our deep appreciation to Dawson College (particularly Dr. Hélène Nadeau and Dr. Sylvia Cox) for providing us with the internship and mentoring opportunity.
+Our heartfelt thanks also go out to TransMedTech (Michelle Poulin) for generously providing us with a conducive and comfortable working environment and support.
+Finally, we would like to thank our supervisor Dr. De Leener, and Dr. Lodygensky for their supports throughout this project.